 Hello!
 Thanks for visiting.
-2013 has been a busy year, with some new music coming out- see the left side of this page for links to Elemental (duo with Ziv Ravitz) and Tracks In the Dirt (trio with Han-earl Park and Francois grillot, where I play solely soprano sax) and Arbour.
+2013 was a busy and fruitful year, with some new music coming out- see the left side of this page for links to Elemental (duo with Ziv Ravitz) and Tracks In the Dirt (trio with Han-earl Park and Francois Grillot, where I play solely soprano sax) and Arbour.
 Arbour is a first for me, as it is a cassette only release on the Fort Evil Fruit label from Dublin.
 It's a recording of a show I played in Dublin last February, with two very fine Irish musicians, Colm O'Hara on trombone and David Lacey on drums.
-As with Elemental, the cover artwork for Arbour was provided by the wonderful James McCaul.
+As with Elemental, the cover artwork for Arbour was provided by the wonderful James McCaul (If you'd like to purchase one of his paintings, send me an email and I will put you in contact with him.
+I've lived with several of his paintings on my walls for some time now, and I love them).

 Click on the images below to listen to and purchase these recordings....thanks!